 This is used for three-way-handshake.
 A boolean, defaults to false.

+A boolean, defaults to faise.

 trans\ack Shall ack's be accumulated or not.

 This property is only valid if auto\ack is true.

 If auto\ack is true, then if trans\ack is false, ack's will be sent immediatelly.
 If trans\ack is true, then ack's will instead be sent to the transaction sender process for accumulation and later sending (see trans\ack\maxcount, trans\req\maxcount, trans\req\maxsize, trans\ack\maxcount and trans\timer).